Sarwarhridoy4/debloat-and-install-devtool/README.md

-Here’s a `README.md` you can include in your project directory.
-It explains how to use both your **Dev Tools Installer** and a **Debloater** script (assuming the debloater is a separate script you already have):

----

 # 🧰 Dev Environment Setup & System Debloater for Debian-based Linux

 This repository includes two powerful shell scripts to help you clean up and prepare your development system on Debian-based distributions (like Ubuntu, Linux Mint, etc.):